- A gate access control system manages vehicle and residential access to a property.

 The purpose of a gated community is to create a physical barrier between the property and the surrounding area.
 The gate prevents unauthorized people or vehicles from entering the property.
-And a security system facilitates access for authorized personnel while denying others access to the community.
+What’s more, a security system facilitates access for authorized personnel while denying others access to the community.

 Once you’ve assessed your gated property’s security needs, it’s time to determine the type of security gate access control system to install.
-The bulk of the decision comes down to the size of the gated property, whether you need additional wiring, and whether it’s for pedestrians or vehicles.
+The bulk of the decision comes down to the size of the gated property, your residential and commercial applications, integration with other security systems, and whether it’s for pedestrians or vehicles.

 Here are the four most common types of entrance gate security systems:

 - Residential gate access control